EMPATHY. This idea can’t seem to escape me.

 3. Remove your emotions from the situation briefly.
 View it at a birdeye’s view.
 What could this person/people be feeling?
 How are the dynamics?
 What can everyone do to improve it?

-5. Be upfront if you feel left out, or if you don’t know what to do.
+5. Be upfront if you feel left out, OR if you don’t know what to do.
 Say, “I realize something seems off.
-What can I do to make this more accessible (or to be part of the convo)?
+What can I do to make this more accessible?

 6. Use body language.
 Gesture, gesture, gesture!
 Keeps your shoulders toward the person, or keep it rotating in a group conversation.
 Mimic the things you’re trying to tell me if I don’t understand.
 It’s very helpful.
 Body language as part of our vocabulary is extremely beneficial.
 Have you noticed how expert travelers get by?
 How your dates (good and bad) behave towards you?
 What about brilliant TED speakers on YouTube?